 To be sure, the historic nature of Clinton’s candidacy has been a topic of discussion this election cycle—but not so often, or with as much excitement, as one might expect.
 Writing for the BBC, Katty Kay suggests this may be because Clinton’s candidacy is old news, given her previous run for president back in 2008.
 More optimistically, she suggests that social progress may have led younger women to see a female president as an inevitability rather than a cause for outsize celebration.

-Trump’s sexism has left little room to celebrate Clinton or delve into a thorough discussion of how to advance feminism in the years ahead.
 But there’s another major reason that so many women are spending less time cheering the possibility of a female president and talking about ways to help more women break the glass ceiling and achieve equal pay, reproductive rights, affordable childcare and broad socioeconomic equality.
 Donald Trump has determined the national conversation throughout the election cycle.
 And his blatant, abundant sexism has left little room to celebrate Clinton or delve into a thorough discussion of how to advance feminism in the years ahead.
 We’re too busy hitting our heads against the wall.

 A quick, by no means comprehensive review of the things that women have actually had to spend their time writing, Tweeting, Facebooking and otherwise attempting to educate people about this election cycle:

 - Why groping women without their consent constitutes sexual assault

 - Why boasting about sexual assault is not “locker room talk” in any kind of moral universe

 - Why using a position of power to burst in on naked women in the process of changing backstage constitutes sexual assault